-- Shorten the patient’s recovery period from their cardiac event or procedure.
+- Shorten the patient’s recovery period from their cardiac event or lung problem.

 - Prepare the patient for long-term commitment to exercise.

-To participate in Cardiac Rehabilitation Phase II classes, physicians must refer participants.
-Cardiac Rehabilitation Phase II begins usually begins within one week following discharge from the hospital.
+To participate in Cardiopulmonary Rehabilitation Phase II classes, physicians must refer participants.
+Cardiopulmonary Rehabilitation Phase II begins usually begins within one week following discharge from the hospital.
+Pulmonary Rehabilitation begins upon referral from a pulmonologist.
 The sessions are 90 minutes in length and meet every Monday, Wednesday, and Friday, and may last up to 12 weeks.

 Who Can Benefit from Cardiac Rehabilitation?